webdevuc/ngrx-anguar-app/README.md

     Use `npm i` commpand to install packages

 ## Development server
+Run `json-run` for access the API endpoint like `http://localhost:3000/users`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.